-In the Personalised Programme, students choose their own level per competency and work domain within the framework of the HBOi-2018 domain description.
-The rules that must be met are as follows: each activity must be demonstrated in at least one of the architecture layers at level 3.
+The third level is considered the desired HBO final level.
+The rules that must be met are as follows: each of the 5 activities must be demonstrated in at least one of the architecture layers at level 3.
 In addition, level 2 must be demonstrated in 4 other combinations of activity and architecture layers.
-Students who choose the Personalised Programme are responsible for meeting this final level.